Mark Perrin Lowrey: Civil War service

-On October 4, 1863 at the age of 35 Mark Lowrey was promoted to a Brigadier General.
+Earning notice for his leadership under fire at Chickamagua, on October 4, 1863 at the age of 35 Mark Lowrey was promoted to a Brigadier General.
 It was because of his evangelistic ties and preaching that he came to be known as the "Preacher General".
 In December 1864, during the Franklin-Nashville Campaign, an officer saw the flash of an enemy gun and yelled to Lowrey, who quickly lowered himself and the bullet stuck and killed a man behind him.
 Years of bad health and other reasons caused Lowrey to resign his commission as a brigadier general on March 14, 1865, almost one month before the Confederate forces surrendered at Appomattox Courthouse.
 Maj.
 Gen. Patrick Cleburne, Lowrey's divisional commander during the Franklin-Nashville Campaign, pronounced Lowrey "the bravest man in the Confederate Army."

 Postbellum career and death

 After the war, Lowrey moved back to Mississippi and focused on his studies.
 Then, in 1873, he founded the Blue Mountain Female Institute, which later became known as the Blue Mountain College.
 Lowrey would also serve as president of the Mississippi Baptist convention from 1868 to 1877.

 Lowrey then persuaded a friend, Colonel William C. Falkner, to run his railroad near the college.
 Since he was a major shareholder of Falkner's Railroad, the plan was soon carried out.
 The school became quite a success and 3 generations of Lowreys became presidents of the school: General Lowrey himself, two of his sons, and a grandson.
 Following several years of teaching at the Blue Mountain College, Lowrey became very sick and, in 1882, his doctors alerted him that his heart was very weak.
 Then, on February 27, 1885, while buying a train ticket at Middleton, Tennessee, he turned, gasped, and fell to the floor dead.